poweradmin/poweradmin-docs/docs/installation/manual.md

 sqlite3 /path/to/your/powerdns.db < sql/poweradmin-sqlite-db-structure.sql
 ```

-**warning**
-The default admin username is 'admin' with password 'admin'. **You should change this password immediately after first login.**
+!!! danger "Default Credentials"
+    The default login credentials are:

+    * Username: `admin`
+    * Password: `admin`

+    You **must** change these credentials immediately after your first login for security reasons.

 ### 4. Create Configuration File